Azerbaijan–Pakistan relations

-Azerbaijan–Pakistan relations refer to bilaterial relations between the Republic of Azerbaijan and the Islamic Republic of Pakistan.
+Azerbaijan–Pakistan relations refer to bilateral relations between the Republic of Azerbaijan and the Islamic Republic of Pakistan.
 Pakistan has an embassy in Baku and Azerbaijan has an embassy in Islamabad.
 Both countries are enhancing contact between their respective capitals.
 The two nations are considered "strategic partners".

 Modern relations between the two states were established when the Republic of Azerbaijan became independent following the collapse of the USSR – on June 9, 1992.
 Pakistan was the second country to recognize Azerbaijan – on December 12, 1991, after Turkey.
 Trade and cooperation have steadily grown between the two nations, with several summits being held on how to improve trade between the two nations.

 Azerbaijan and Pakistan "enjoy strategic partnership relations", according to officials of both countries said in March 2013.

+History

+At the beginning of the 20th century, more than 100,000 people died of a disease in Pakistan (at that time British India).
+Azerbaijani millionaire and philanthropist Haji Zeynalabdin Tagiyev bought and sent more than 300,000 ampoules of plague inoculation to Pakistan at his own expense.
+It was this factor that played a major role in the victory over the plague in Pakistan.
+For 20 years this story was passed from mouth to mouth in Pakistan.
+It was only in 1947, after Pakistan gained independence, that this fact was included in the textbook.
+Since then, the Pakistani people have recognised Azerbaijan as a brotherly state.

 Official meetings

 Farooq Leghari became the first president of Pakistan to visit Azerbaijan in 1995.
 A year later, Heydar Aliyev visited Islamabad.
 There were several meetings between Heydar Aliyev and the prime minister of Pakistan – Benazir Bhutto which ended with the signing of 9 agreements (including agreements on friendship and cooperation, trade, tax, health, tourism), which were diplomatically important.